Online Regularized Statistical Learning in Reproducing Kernel Hilbert Space With Non-Stationary Data: Abstract

 \section{Abstract}

-We study the convergence of recursive regularized learning algorithms in the reproducing kernel Hilbert space (RKHS) with dependent and non-stationary online data streams.
-Firstly, we study the mean square asymptotic stability of a class of random difference equations in RKHS, whose non-homogeneous terms are martingale difference sequences dependent on the homogeneous ones.
-Secondly, we introduce the concept of \textit{random Tikhonov regularization path}, and show that if the regularization path is slowly time-varying in some sense, then the output of the algorithm is consistent with the regularization path in mean square.
-Furthermore, if the data streams also satisfy the \textit{RKHS persistence of excitation} condition, i.e. there exists a fixed length of time period, such that each eigenvalue of the conditional expectation of the operators induced by the input data accumulated over every time period has a uniformly positive lower bound with respect to time, then the output of the algorithm is consistent with the unknown function in mean square.
-Finally, for the case with independent and non-identically distributed data streams, the algorithm achieves the mean square consistency provided the marginal probability measures induced by the input data are slowly time-varying and the average measure over each fixed-length time period has a uniformly strictly positive lower bound.
+We study recursive regularized learning algorithms in the reproducing kernel Hilbert space (RKHS) with non-stationary online data streams.
+We introduce the concept of \textit{random Tikhonov regularization path} and decompose the tracking error of the algorithm's output for the regularization path into random difference equations in RKHS.
+We show that the tracking error vanishes in mean square if the regularization path is slowly time-varying.
+Then, leveraging the monotonicity of inverse operators and the spectral decomposition of compact operators, and introducing the \textit{RKHS persistence of excitation} condition, we develop a dominated convergence method to prove the mean square consistency between the regularization path and the unknown function to be learned.
+Especially, for independent and non-identically distributed data streams, the mean square consistency between the algorithm's output and the unknown function is achieved if the input data's marginal probability measures are slowly time-varying and the average measure over each fixed-length time period has a uniformly strictly positive lower bound.